How to Get a Remote Job if You've Never Worked Remotely

 Question: What are your thoughts on a 'designed' resume vs a 'traditional text-based' resume?

 Answer: I think the most important thing is to make sure your resume clearly lays out your best qualifications.
 You need to update it for every job you apply to, so if it’s too designed, it may be hard to update with new or different information quickly.
-But having a resume writer, or even a few professional friends look at it can go a long way to making it a well-designed, easy-to-read document.
+But having a resume writer, or even a few professional friends, look at it can go a long way to making it a well-designed, easy-to-read document.

 The Hiring Process for a Remote Company